 In 1943, at age fifteen, he joined Lehi and participated in many operations, often slipping away from British soldiers.
 He joined the attack on the Haifa Railways.

-On 17.6.1946, but was shot down by a British ambush in the alleys of Kfar Ata.
+On June 17, 1946 he was shot down by a British ambush in the alleys of Kfar Ata.
 Before he died, he turned to his comrade, Farchi Cohen (who would fall himself at Auja al-Hafir, with the 8th Brigade, on Hanukkah 1948), who had attacked the Haifa Railways alongside him.
 Yosef asked Farchi to beg his parents’ forgiveness.
 Then, humming the song Anonymous Soldiers, he breathed his last.

 He was buried in the Lehi plot in the Haifa Cemetery, together with his comrades from the Haifa Railways operation.